llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

 the *run* methods declared in the **ADD** :ref:`kernel_class_header-label` to execute the variants.

-Each method takes a variant ID argument that identifies the variant to run and a tuning index that identifies the tuning of the variant to run.
-Note that the tuning index can be ignored when there is only one tuning.
+By convention each of the *run* methods takes a variant ID argument that identifies the variant to run.
+Some kernels have multiple *run* methods for different tunings of some variants.
 Each method is responsible for multiple tasks which involve a combination of kernel and variant specific operations and calling kernel base class methods, such as:

   * Setting up and initializing data needed by a kernel variant before it is run
   * Starting an execution timer before a kernel is run